datashaman/phpcheck/README.md

 You have to nest the parameter tag to specify a generator argument.
 See [GenCheck.php](checks/GenCheck.php) for examples.

+The `characters` generator accepts either characters or integer codepoints for `minChar` and `maxChar`.
+Characters are generated from the complete range of Unicode characters excluding control characters, private ranges and surrogates.

 ## examples

 There is an example check implemented in the _examples_ folder.
 To run it: